src-d/lookout/docs/lookout-sdk.md

 $ lookout-sdk push
 ```

+`lookout-sdk` will exit with a non `0` exit code if the gRPC call to the analyzer ends with an error or it could not be performed.

 In the next section, you will find a more detailed example considering the most usual options for running `lookout-sdk` against any analyzer from two given revisions.